-Novalja is the tourist center of the island.
-It developed in an open bay on the north-west side of the island Pag.
-It is especially known for its beautiful sandy and pebbled beaches.
-Among them stands out Zrće Beach, situated between a dense pine wood and a crystal clear sea.
+Novalja is the tourist centre of the island.
+It developed in an open bay in the north-western part of the island of Pag.
+It is well known for its beautiful sandy and pebble beaches, especially Zrće Beach, situated between a dense pine forest and the crystal clear sea.
 It is a true pearl of the Adriatic.

-Novalja’s great chefs will offer you traditional and unique flavours of the island in restaurants and taverns.
-Experience a perfect harmony of flavours enjoying specialities such as cheese, lamb, wild asparagus, seafood, Kvarner Bay shrimp and fresh fish flavoured by widely known oil obtained from the biblical olive trees of Lun and aromatic herbs of the rocky island of Pag.
+During summer, the terraces of various cafes and snack bars create a special atmosphere, where guests can find refreshment and fun.
+If you want to get to know the finest gastronomy of this part of Croatia, you have chosen the right place to enjoy the autochthonous specialties of Pag.
+Novalja’s chefs will offer you traditional and unique flavours of the island in their restaurants and taverns.
+Experience the perfect harmony of flavour in specialties such as cheese, lamb meat, wild asparagus, seafood, Kvarner Bay shrimp and fresh fish, with the addition of the well-known oil obtained from the biblical olive trees of Lun and aromatic herbs of the rocky island of Pag.

-Visit the Boškinac winery situated at the homonymous hotel whose architectural style respects the autochthonous tradition and enjoy the enchanting wine aromas that the inhabitants of this island and their guests have been relishing for centuries.
-The hotel’s restaurant and tavern offer a harmony of traditional specialities flavoured by herbs from the surrounding hills and rich top-quality wines.
+By visiting the Boškinac Winery, which forms part of the Boškinac Hotel, built in an autochthonous architectural style, you will get a chance to taste the enticing aromas of wine that the inhabitants of this island and their guests have been enjoying for centuries.
+The hotel’s restaurant and tavern offer a harmony of traditional specialties flavoured with herbs from the surrounding hills and fine drops of top-quality wines.

-In Novalja there are remnants of three basilicas.
-The biggest is situated in the centre and is the biggest basilica in Dalmatia discovered so far.
-At the foot of the hill separating Novalja and Novaljsko Polje Valley there is a Roman aqueduct called Talijanova buža (the Italian’s Hole) dug through rocks.
-It is a unique example in the Southeast Europe and the longest section of such architecture.
-There are other more valuable sites and archeological remnants such as Ilirska tvrđava (Illyrian Fortress) from 1500 B.C., Sv.
-Juraj (St. George) – a Roman fortification, a number of early Croatian churches, Kaštel (Castle), Knežev dvor (Duke’s Palace) and other valuable remnants.
+The remains of three basilicas have been found in Novalja.
+The largest one is situated in the centre and it is the largest basilica in Dalmatia discovered so far.
+Beneath the hill that separates the city of Novalja from its field area, there is a Roman aqueduct called Talijanova buža (Italian’s Hole), hand-carved in stone.
+It is a unique example in the Southeast Europe and the longest section of this type of construction in general.
+There are many other valuable sites and archaeological remains, such as the Illyrian Fortress from 1500 BC, the Roman fortress of St. George, a number of early Croatian churches, Kaštel (Castle), Knežev dvor (Duke’s Palace) and other valuable remnants.

-At the beaches and in the sea visitors can enjoy varied programmes of recreational activities and sports.
-The visitors, especially younger ones, spend evenings at Cocomo Club in Novalja, or have fun all day until late into the night at modern disco-clubs Kalypso, Aquarius, Papaya, Noa and Pepermint at Zrće Beach.
-During the summer Novalja hosts a variety of entertainment and cultural events.
+Novalja is home to a very interesting old kolo dance called Naški, performed in beautiful folk costumes.
+People still vividly remember many original folk inventions, tales, songs and humorous stories, as well as chants characterized by the melodies of Istria and the Croatian Littoral on one hand and Northern Dalmatia on the other hand, thus bearing a special Dalmatian character.
+At the beaches and in the sea, visitors can enjoy varied programmes of recreational activities and sports.
+Guests, especially those of younger age, can spend their evenings at Cocomo Club in Novalja, or have fun all day until late into the night at modern clubs like Kalypso, Aquarius, Papaya, and Noa at Zrće Beach.
+During the summer, a variety of entertainment and cultural events are organized in Novalja.